morefigs/opentrons-http-api/README.md

 # opentrons-http-api

-Python client for the Opentrons HTTP API (https://github.com/Opentrons/opentrons-integration-tools/tree/main/http-api).
+Python client for the [Opentrons HTTP API](https://github.com/Opentrons/opentrons-integration-tools/tree/main/http-api).

 Not currently complete, but it's relatively easy to add missing functions to the existing codebase.
 PRs welcome.